ChicagoDSA/chapter-website/README.md

 # Chapter Website
-Prototype for a new chicagodsa.org.
+Prototype for a new [chicagodsa.org](https://www.chicagodsa.org/).

-This site uses [Haymarket](https://github.com/ChicagoDSA/haymarket) and is the primary driver of that theme's feature development.
+This site uses the [Haymarket](https://github.com/ChicagoDSA/haymarket) theme.